“There is no work of art without a subject,” said Ortega — and with him here I do not demur.

 Painting and drawing perform the same function as Othello, in a purely visual manner.

 Music — which is unique among the arts — captures emotional abstractions, via sound and rhythm and melody, so that when you hear music, you feel yourself perhaps excited, or melancholic, or thoughtful, or aroused.

-To qualify as a legitimate art-form, the medium must have the power to convey ideas (i.e. abstractions) in a perceptual form — which is to say immediately — and that is the defining characteristic of all art.
+To qualify as a legitimate art-form, the medium must have the power to convey ideas (i.e. abstractions) in a perceptual form — which is to say immediately and concretely — and that is the defining characteristic of all art.

 This is why culinary art is not, in the true sense, an actual art but a skill: the best foie-gras in the world cannot convey even the simplest human abstraction, let alone something as complex as the ceiling of the Sistine Chapel.

-To truly qualify as art, the medium must be able to reproduce some part of nature, through the selective process in which the artist alone engages, and then infuse this selective, reproduced data with conceptual content.
+To truly qualify as art, the medium must be able to reproduce some part of nature, through the selective process in which the artist alone engages, and then infuse this selected, reproduced data with conceptual content.
 The medium must be able to convey abstract meaning — which is to say, a theme.

 Abstractions, as previously stated, are thoughts — or, to put that more precisely, abstractions are the human method of grasping reality.
 We do this by means of thought.